 BetVictor has a very simple but effective and easy to navigate results service so you can quickly navigate by sport and event.
 In addition to this BetVictor’s odds are always among the best for tennis and they reportedly make the lowest margin on the sport of the three bookmakers reviewed here at just 5.3%.

-How To Bet On Tennis
+Tennis Bets: How to Bet on Tennis

 Betting on tennis might seem simple, you pick a winner and that’s it right?
 Well it can be, but with as many as 20 in-play markets on a single game you probably want to explore your options a little more than that.
 Here we’ll have a look at some of the most common markets and explain how they work.

 Obviously this list is far from exhaustive so you’ll probably want to check out one of the sites listed above for a more in-depth display of what’s on offer, particularly if your kind of bet falls into the “Specials” category.

-- Match Winner – Exactly what it says on the tin, you pick a winner and if they win the match in question, you win your bet.
+Exactly what it says on the tin, you pick a winner and if they win the match in question, you win your bet.
 However, see the betting rules section below for an important caveat.

 A good way of boosting your odds if you’re fairly sure of the outcome.
 In this market you bet on the exact score in sets of a match.
 For example if you bet on Murray to win his first round game on an ATP tour you might expect odds of about 1/7 whereas predicting a 2-0 or 2-1 win would boost your odds to 9/20 or perhaps 29/10 respectively.

 A good option if you’re not sure who will win a match but have a good idea of how long it will go on.
 Match Totals markets let you bet on a total number of something in a contest, usually games.
 For example a best of three sets clash which is unlikely to be close, like one of Rafa Nadal’s early tournament match-ups, will give you good odds on 20.5 or Over Games because it’s probably going to be a whitewash in fewer.
 Conversely, if you predict a close, drawn out match, backing over a certain games total would be the bet to make.

 Exactly like a match winner bet, only with a handicap applied.
 The handicaps are normally counted in games and include a .5 to make a draw impossible.
 So if Roger Federer beats Jo-Wilfried Tsonga with a result of 6-4 6-4 and you bet on Tsonga with a handicap of +3.5 you still win because Federer’s overall sets are 12 versus Tsonga’s 10 and with +3.5 he wins.

 Who will win the tournament?
 Tick “each way” to claim cash if your pick comes second as well but be aware this will diminish the odds.
 An each way bet is effectively two bets, so £10 each way costs £20, with £10 going on the standard “to win” bet and £10 going on the each way portion.
 As said, the each way pays out if your player loses in the final but only pays out at ½ the standard odds.

-All the markets mentioned so far are singles, combine two singles and make a double, then if both bets win you get more money than you would if you put them on separately.
+All the markets mentioned so far are singles, combine two singles and make a double, then if both bets win you receive more than you would if you put them on separately.
 Add another one and make a treble, any more than that and it’s called an accumulator (although doubles and trebles are both also types of accumulator).